-PSY 407 Introduction to Research Methods and Behavioral Statistics Peer Counseling (3SH)
+PSY 407 Peer Counseling (3SH)

 The application of counseling skills by fellow members of a given population.
 Particular emphasis will be placed on the psychological and social problems of college students.
 Prerequisite: PSY 101, PSY 200, PSY 201 or PSY 205.